Pros:

 What To Look for with Cookie of the Month Clubs

 According to Matt, one of the best aspects of a cookie club is that they’re so versatile.
-“It could be great for family members who live far apart as a way to connect—monthly chats about cookies sounds pretty fun,” he says.
+“It could be great for family members who live far apart as a way to connect—monthly chats about cookies sound pretty fun,” he says.
 “It’s important to know who you’re buying for and if they’ve got any preference or dietary requirements.
 Also, take into consideration how many cookies you get each month—if it’s a big family, then make sure you’re ordering enough to go around!
 No one wants to share a cookie.”

 Like baking subscription boxes, choosing a cookie of the month club is a subjective experience.
-When searching, keep the following in mind: The recipient, your budget and any dietary preferences or desired flavors.
+When searching, keep the following in mind: the recipient, your budget and any dietary preferences or desired flavors.
 Those gifting a cookie subscription box should opt for a box that looks great, offers secure packaging and matches the recipient’s flavor preferences.

 If you’re looking for yourself, think about whether you’ll have to store any leftovers.
 Some cookies can be easily frozen for freshness, while others must be consumed within a certain timeframe.
 No matter what, pick a box that has high ratings and reviews from previous customers.